awsdocs/aws-m2-user-guide/doc_source/tutorial-build.md

 1. In **Source**, for **Source provider**, choose **Amazon S3** then choose the input bucket you created previously; for example, `codebuild-regionId-accountId-input-bucket`\.

-1. In **S3 object key or S3 folder**, enter the name of the folder in the Amazon S3 bucket where you uploaded the source code; for example, `bankdemo`\.
+1. In **S3 object key or S3 folder**, enter the name of the zip file that you uploaded to the Amazon S3 bucket: `bankdemo.zip`\.

 1. In **Environment**, choose **Custom image**\.